 I would certainly agree with both statements as I found that a month is a very long time in the third sector!
 The politics of the workplace is inescapable no matter where you work, and for many charities the politics of funding adds another dimension.
 This time the politics jarred too greatly, so I resigned.
 Consequently, leaving the charity means I will no longer be part of Our Minds Matter.
 I wish them well and every success.

-From all this turbulence, this month’s lesson is learning how difficult ‘allowing and lChenrezig_Sand_Mandalaetting go’ can be.
+From all this turbulence, this month’s lesson is learning how difficult ‘allowing and letting go’ can be.
 In Tibetan Buddhism many hours, days and weeks are spent creating the most beautiful and detailed sand Mandala from coloured sand, only to then destroy this creation.
 The purpose of this ritual is to illustrate the transitory nature of material life.
 This also resonates with secular mindfulness.

 Regardless of thinking you understand the non-permanence of all things living non-permanence in your own life is difficult.
 Anger and resentment can often arrive with the frustration of things changing quickly, feeling out of our control and not having things the way we want them to be.
 The illusion of control is both persuasive and seductive to the ego driven mind, but I have learned all we can really work with is our attitude; namely, allowing and letting go.